kunukn/cube-two/README.md

 ## Browser support

 * Chrome

-* Safari
-* Firefox (currently glitchy, might refine it with tricks and tweaks like css scale .99 some day)
+Maybe I can make some tweaks to make it work with Safari and Firefox some day.

 ## Getting started